International Linguistics Olympiad: IOL 2007

 The 5th IOL was held from July 31 to August 4, 2007, at the Hotel Gelios, Saint Petersburg, Russia.
-Chaired by Stanislav Gurevich, it received 15 teams from 9 countries; Spain, Sweden and USA came for the first time.
-With the participation of USA, it was the first time that English language was one of the languages of the competition.
+Chaired by Stanislav Gurevich, it received 15 teams from 9 countries; Spain, Sweden and the United States came for the first time.
+With the participation of the US, it was the first time that English language was one of the languages of the competition.
 The Problem Committee was chaired by Dmitry Gerasimov; with the participation of Alexander Piperski, it was the first time the Jury had a former IOL participant as a member.

 The five problems at the individual contest were in Braille, Movima (isolate), Georgian (Kartvelian), Ndom (Trans-New Guinea), and correspondences between Turkish and Tatar (both Turkic).
 The team problem was in Hawaiian (Polynesian) and focused on genealogical terms.

 In that year, it was decided that each country can send one or two teams, consisting of four students each, with the first team's costs fully covered by the host country.
 Also, the host country could send a third team.
 This was also the year that the special trophy "Blue Vase" was introduced, as a special prize for the team with the highest average score in the individual competition.